Dosage Form: tablet, film coated

 Figure 2.
 Time to Tumor Progression in the Comparative Study of Postmenopausal Women With Advanced Breast Cancer Whose Disease Had Progressed After Tamoxifen Therapy

 How Supplied/Storage and Handling

-Exemestane Tablets are supplied as round, white film coated, biconvex tablets, debossed with product identification “54 571” on one side and plain on the other side.
+Exemestane Tablets are White colored, round, biconvex, film-coated tablets debossed with "X" on one side and "1" on other side.
 Each tablet contains 25 mg of exemestane.
-Exemestane Tablets are supplied in a child resistant container.

 Patient Counseling Information